-AUGUSTA NATIONAL – HOW TO GET A SEAT ON 18, AND HOW I MET JACK NICKLAUSby Dave Nastalski
+AUGUSTA NATIONAL ON THE 18TH HOLE – HOW I MET JACK NICKLAUSby Dave Nastalski

 What does Augusta National look like?

-4:45 AM: Alarm clock starts yelling.
+4:45 AM: The alarm clock starts yelling.
 We didn’t need it, though.
 Our eyes were already open and they had been that way almost the whole night.
 We couldn’t really sleep.

-Four hundred and twenty horses roll over, probably waking the whole west wing of the hotel.
-Off to Augusta National before the big star rises.
+Four hundred and twenty horses rollover, probably waking the whole west wing of the hotel.
+Off to Augusta National Golf Course before the big star rises.

 My heart feels like it’s going to explode.
 I’m gripping the wheel and the veins in my arms are pulsating and pushing blood to every starving artery in my body.
 I’ve never felt more alive.